EU approved Chromium yeast - for normal blood sugar

 Blood sugar is a common term for blood levels of glucose, which is the body's energy source.
 The glucose content goes up after you eat a meal and decreases once the glucose is absorbed by the cells.
 Blood glucose levels are usually lowest in the morning and highest shortly after a meal.

 Normal blood sugar values

 If you have not eaten in the last six hours, blood glucose should be between 4-7 mmol / L.

 Approximately 1½ hours after a meal blood glucose should be <10 mmol / L.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of Chromium and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind chromium and has acknowledged the following claims: